 - 2.2.1 For the purposes of this manual, the following definitions apply: - .1 Coastal warning means a navigational warning or in-force bulletin promulgated as part of a numbered series by a National Coordinator.
-Broadcast should be made by the International NAVTEX service to defined NAVTEX service areas and/or by the Enhanced Group Call service to the coastal warning areas.
-In addition, Administrations may issue coastal warnings by other means. - .2 Coastal warning area means a unique and precisely defined sea area within a NAVAREA/METAREA or Sub-area established by a coastal state for the purpose of coordinating the broadcast of coastal Maritime Safety Information through the Enhanced Group Call service. - .3 Enhanced Group Call (EGC) means the system for the broadcast of coordinated Maritime Safety Information and Search and Rescue information, to a defined geographic area using a recognized mobile satellite service.
+Broadcast should be made by the International NAVTEX service to defined NAVTEX service areas and/or by the International SafetyNET Enhanced Group Call service to the coastal warning areas.
+In addition, Administrations may issue coastal warnings by other means. - .2 Coastal warning area means a unique and precisely defined sea area within a NAVAREA/METAREA or Sub-area established by a coastal state for the purpose of coordinating the broadcast of coastal maritime Maritime safety Safety information Information through the SafetyNET Enhanced Group Call service. - .3 Enhanced Group Call (EGC) means the system for the broadcast of coordinated Maritime Safety Information and Search and Rescue information, to a defined geographic area using a recognized mobile satellite service. broadcasting messages via the mobile satellite communications system operated by Inmarsat Global Limited.
+EGC is a part of the Inmarsat C system and supports two services: SafetyNET and FleetNET.